gcmt/vessel.nvim/README.md

 To keep things organized you also have the possibility to hide buffers by collapsing directories with `h`.
 You can then expand them again with `l` or `<CR>`.
 See [buffers.mappings.collapse_directory](#buffersmappingscollapse_directory) option.

-An option you might want to check out is [buffers.directories_first](#buffersdirectories_first), that controls whether directories are ordered first or last.
+There are also a couple of options you might want to check out:

+- [buffers.directories_first](#buffersdirectories_first), to control whether directories are ordered first or last.
+- [buffers.squash_directories](#bufferssquash_directories), to squash directories with a single directory child (enabled by default and toggleable with [buffers.mappings.toggle_squash](#buffersmappingstoggle_squash).

 > [!NOTE]
 > *Pinned* buffers will always be displayed on top as a flat list and won't be displayed along other buffers in directory trees.